stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/role/roles/index.md

       description: Required parameter for the roles resource.
     - name: name
       value: string
       description: Name of the role.
+(Required parameter for the roles resource.)
     - name: comment
       value: string
       description: Comment of the role.